 You can use the File menu and choose the option "New parameter file" for a short wizard that will get you started.
 First you will see the Tree setup window.
-At a minimum, you must create a list of tree species.
-If you want to define the initial conditions of your tree population using densities in size classes, and you know what you want your size classes
+At a minimum, you

 Setting up the behavior list

 After your tree population is defined, the wizard will take you to the Edit simulation flow window so you can set up the list of behaviors for your run.
 You can approach this from either the tree perspective by setting up the list of behaviors for each tree type, or from the behavior perspective by starting with a list of behaviors and assigning each to specific groups of trees.
 See the link above for detailed instructions on choosing behaviors.
 Again, you can always come back to this window to make changes by choosing the menu option "Edit->Model flow".
 At this point the new parameter file wizard ends.